lmoravek83/monitorui/readme.md

 5. In the folder "monitorui-master\install" is "install_windows.bat".
 Run this sript.
 It will install necessary python packages from pypi.org (store for python libraries)

+        install_windows.bat

 6. That is all :) Now proceed to Configration part

     * Also you can use git clone, make Python Venv, but this is out of scope of this manual (we want keep it simple)

-### Linux
+### Linux / FreeBSD (We realy like Freebsd and Yes this is ad :)) / etc

-1. Install Python 3.8.x - 3.10.x (source code, packages, whatever suits to you)
+1. Install Python 3.8.x - 3.10.x (source code, packages, whatever suits to you) and python pip package manager.
+If you already have these rquirements, you can skip this point

+    * Example for Debian (type) distribudiotns:

+            sudo apt istall python3

+            sudo apt install python3-pip

+    * Example for FreeBSD (priviledged to install right is rquired)

+            pkg istall python3

+            pkg apt install python3-pip

     * Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".

 2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)

-4. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.
+3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

-5. In the folder "monitorui-master\install" is "install_linux.sh".
+4. In the folder "monitorui-master\install" is "install_linux.sh".
 Run this sript.
 It will install necessary python packages from pypi.org (store for python libraries)

+        sh install_linux_freebsd.sh

-6. That is all :) Now proceed to Configration part
+5. That is all :) Now proceed to Configration part

     * Also you can use git clone, make Python Venv, but this is out of scope of this manual (we want keep it simple)

 ### Freebsd (We realy like Freebsd and Yes this is ad :))